 “Without the Mike Yarrow Award my project in Honduras would have been difficult if not impossible.”

 The 1994 Telluride Association Convention established the Mansfield-Wefald Prize to honor the memory of Mary Mansfield and Eric Wefald, two Association members who died tragically in 1989.
-The prize of $1,000 will be awarded by a committee of Association members for the best scholarly thesis written by a Telluride associate who will have completed their final year of undergraduate education in the 2018-19 academic year.
-The 2018 winner of the prize was Harvard graduate Cengiz Cemaloğlu for his thesis entitled “Capitalist Ethics of the Halal Economy: Islamic Finance in Malaysia.”
+The prize of $1,000 will be awarded by a committee of Association members for the best scholarly thesis written by a Telluride associate who will have completed their final year of undergraduate education in the 2019-20 academic year.
+The 2019 winner of the prize was Harvard graduate Richard Yarrow SP14 for his thesis entitled “Scientific Nationalism in the Origins of Chemical Warfare: Ideologies of Elite German Scientists in the Early Twentieth Century.”

 Clarence “Mike” Yarrow (DS’25 CB’28 TA’28) led the establishment and operation of the Pasadena Branch of Telluride Association, which operated from 1947 to 1952.
 In addition to his Telluride activities, Mike was a committed Quaker who worked for world peace in many capacities, at home and abroad.
 A number of Pasadena Branch alumni and friends have worked to establish the Mike Yarrow Adventurous Education Award in his memory to enable Telluride branchmembers to pursue summer educational projects that reflect his spirit.